-Cricket in the South-West of France is generously sponsored by Siddalls,
+Cricket in the South-West of France is generously sponsored by Blevins Franks,

 who provide financial services to people moving to - and living in - France.

-- Match-day Actions (variations from 2012 are highlighted): from here.
+- Match-day Actions document (variations from 2016 are highlighted): From here.

-And please see the foot of this page for information about registering your club and your players with the FFBS for calendar year 2013.
+Affiliation & licences: Please see the foot of this page for information about registering your club and licencing your players for calendar 2017.

 Posted 20111025: A reminder of the various ECB regulations and guidelines on the protection of our younger players.
 Umpires will be familiar with these, from the plasticised cards issued to them.
 They are published here for the benefit of captains and coaches, and parents, too.